The School of Law provides a rich range of classes in both the day and evening divisions, which will fulfill the 87 credits you will need to graduate.

 Employment Litigation Student Trial

-Advocacy CompetitionNBLSA Thurgood Marshall National Trial Competition We invite you to learn more about the courses identified in each of these categories by viewing the course descriptions.
+Advocacy CompetitionNBLSA Thurgood Marshall National Trial Competition Advanced Externship We invite you to learn more about the courses identified in each of these categories by viewing the course descriptions.